-Slow Cooker Chicken Noodle Soup is a classic that is perfect for cold winter days or if anyone in your household is feeling under the weather!
+This easy Slow Cooker Chicken Noodle Soup is a classic soup that is perfect for cold winter days or if anyone in your household is feeling under the weather!
+This warm & cozy soup recipe is full of tender chicken, carrots, celery, and the perfect seasonings, all served over spaghetti noodles (or your favorite noodle of choice).

 Why This Recipe Works